dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**: Ensure a control plane IP is assigned to the admin NIC.

+⦾ **Kubernetes pods on the manager node are in CreateContainerConfigError and Calico Pods are in CrashLoopBackoff error after running omnia.yml.**

+**Potential Cause:**

+Calico pods are configured with the NIC name of the manager node.
+If the NIC name of the other nodes are not the same, the pods will throw an error and retry later.

+**Workaround:**

+The manager and cluster nodes should have connectivity over the same admin NIC.

+⦾ **Why does the task ``cluster_preperation : Install sshpass`` fail during ``omnia.yml`` on cluster nodes running RHEL 8.5 and below versions.**

+**Potential Cause**:
+    * sshpass is not available in any of the repositories on the control plane.

+**Resolution**:

+   * Enable RedHat subscription or ensure that sshpass is available to install or download to the control plane (from any local repository).

-⦾ **Why are some target servers not reachable after PXE booting them?**
+⦾ **Why are some target servers not reachable after running PXE booting them?**

 **Potential Causes**:

 1. The server hardware does not allow for auto rebooting

-2. The process of PXE booting the node has stalled.
+2. PXE booting is hung on the node

 **Resolution**: